Gold Rush:Boxers Nikhat Zareen, Amit Panghal, Nitu grab maiden CWG gold medals | Sports-Games

 Panghal, on the other hand, avenged his 2018 Commonwealth Games final loss against Kiaran MacDonald by clinching the title with a comprehensive 5-0 win over the favourite.

+But Sagar Ahlawat will have to be content with a silver medal as he lost by an unanimous 0-5 verdict against England's Delicious Orie in the men's over 92kg (super heavy weight) category, in what was the final bout of the Games.

+Sagar started positively in the first round but Orie completely dominated the next two as the Indian started to tire out.

-The India pugilists will return with seven medals from Birmingham, two less than the previous edition.
+The Englishman took full advantage of that and landed big punches, hooks and jabs on Sagar, who started to bleed in the last round after getting a cut over his left eye.
+The India pugilists will return with seven medals -- three gold, one silver and three bronze -- from Birmingham, two less than the previous edition.

 Nikhat started off the year by clinching a gold at the prestigious Strandja Memorial tournament before going on to become a world champion.
 The Telangana boxer, who dropped from 52kg to 50kg for the CWG, glided around the ring, landing hooks and tight jabs at will.
 Her defence was equally impressive.